Lean 101 Class

 5S is a structured means to organize the workplace to ensure that supplies and equipment are available without fail.

-7 Waste in Healthcare
+7 Wastes in Healthcare

-The 7 Waste & Waste Wheel:
+The 7 Wastes & Waste Wheel:

 To learn to see waste in your work setting, watch this short video and jot down your observations.
 What wastes can you identify?
 (Please feel free to use the waste wheel provided above).